sebyldino/TileDash/TileDash_v0.4/README.md

     timeout: 5, //In seconds before show screensaver
     exitMode: "slide_up", //can be "mouse_move, key_press, slide_up". if empty or undefined, mouse_move and key_press are active.
 If exitMode is defined to "slide_up", you need to define a slideDistance
-    slideDistance: 300, //distance in pixel need to be slide to exit screensaver },
+    slideDistance: 300, //distance in pixel need to be slide to exit screensaver
+    enableOnMobile: false, //Mandatory param if screensaver is enable, if you want disable/enable screensaver on mobile, you can set it here
+  },
 };
 ```